kdkasad/eqnp/README.md

 | `sec(...)`  | Secant function                                                 |
 | `cot(...)`  | Cotangent function                                              |
 | `-n`        | Negation -- `n` must be a constant number                       |

+> Note: The absolute value bars do not have to be escaped.
+They're only that way in the markdown file because the table syntax uses pipe characters.

 ## To do